Glossary of Accounting Terms for School Boards

 The 5-year (Property) agreement provides a Board of Trustees with a capital funding budget to use over a 5-year period as part of the 10YPP process.
 The funding can only be used to upgrade, modernise or replace existing property, or for fencing or landscaping.

-All state schools must have a 10YPP which sets out a schedule of work over a 10 year period.
-It will also ensure school property is well maintained to an acceptable standard and with the correct space.
+All state schools must have a 10-Year Property Plan (10YPP), which sets out a schedule of work over a 10-year period.
+The plan helps ensure that school property is well maintained to an acceptable standard and provides the correct amount of space.
+It must be prepared by a Ministry-approved 10YPP property consultant and approved by the Board.